Kangaroo Leather Soccer Shoe Controversy

 It's all about the shoes.
-Keeping them clean, polishing them after playing, soaking them in water so they mold to your feet.
+Keeping your soccer shoes clean, polishing them after playing, soaking them in water so they mold to your feet when you first get them.
 But, with soccer cleats, it really all comes down to the quality of the leather.
+But there's a question of do you really need kangaroo leather cleats soccer?

 See soccer shoe care - how to take care of your soccer shoes.

-However, what about the pictures you see of kids in Brazil or Africa playing barefooted, and with a ball that doesn't really seem like a ball at all, a patch of yarn cobbled together.
+Lookat the pictures you see of kids in Brazil or Africa playing barefooted, and with a soccer ball that doesn't really seem like a ball at all, a patch of yarn cobbled together or plastic bags.
 Is it all about the shoes?
 Is the leather all really important?
 Do young kids need such expensive soccer shoes?

 Image Source - Play Soccer